sui-foundation/sui-demo-day-bangkok/REGISTRATION_TEMPLATE.md

 ## Eligibility

-- Is this project deployed on Sui Devnet or Testnet or otherwise integrated with Sui?
+- Is this project deployed on Sui mainnet, testnet, devnet, or otherwise integrated with Sui?
     - [ ] Yes
     - [ ] No
 - Will, at least, one of your team members be able to present your team project in-person at the Sui Demo Day @ HK on April 16th, 2023?
     - [ ] Yes
     - [ ] No
+- Did your project